Teynham

-Teynham (/'tɛnəm/ TEN-əm) is a large village and civil parish in the borough of Swale in Kent, England.
+Teynham (/'tɛnəm/ TEN-əm) is a small village and civil parish in the borough of Swale in Kent, England.
 The parish lies between the towns of Sittingbourne and Faversham, immediately north of the A2 road, and includes the hamlet of Conyer on an inlet of the Swale, the channel that separates mainland Kent from the Isle of Sheppey.
 Other hamlets include Deerton Street, Frognal, and Teynham Street.
-Teynham also has a carnival court.
-There is selections every year when girls from 14-18 can audition to be Miss Teynham or a Teynham princess.

 The village has a railway station, served by Southeastern trains running between London Victoria and Dover.

 Origin of name

 Charters of 798 to 801 and Domesday Monachorum – a series of Domesday-related texts kept at Canterbury Cathedral – mention it as Teneham, Taenham, Tenaham and Tenham.
-In Domesday Book the name occurs as "Therham" (probably a clerical error).
+In the Domesday Book of 1086 the name occurs as "Therham" (probably a clerical error).

 The historian JK Wallenberg (in 1931) suggests an Anglo-Saxon root, tynan, to enclose, followed by the Anglo-Saxon word "Hamm", a land drained by dykes.
-Another historian, Eilert Ekwall (in 1936), suggests an early owner named Teona, whose name is found in Teonanhyll in Berkshire.
+The philologist Eilert Ekwall (in 1936) suggested an early owner named Teona, whose name is found in Teonanhyll in Berkshire.

 In 1590, William Lambarde wrote his book Perambulation of Kent, in which Tenham is called the towne of ten houses.
 He also notes that in 1533, 105 acres of good ground in 'Brennet' (a former name of Tenham) were divided in ten parcels of land to grow fruit for King Henry.

 J Harris, in his History of Kent (1719) calls it the "place of ten houses" (hams) but there must have been hundreds of places with 10 houses in Anglo-Saxon times.

 It is also possibly "homestead of a man called Tena" or "homestead near the stream called Tene".
 Several other etymologies have been suggested.

 The "y" in "Teynham" was apparently added by the Roper family, who have been Barons of Teynham from 1616.

 Geography

-It is an agricultural parish situated three miles east of Sittingbourne.
+Teynham is an agricultural parish situated three miles east of Sittingbourne.
 The southern part of the parish is mainly devoted to agriculture, the principal crops being corn and hops with the produce of some famous orchards.
 Near the Swale is a large tract of land known as the Teynham Levels.
 This is devoted solely to the raising of sheep and cattle.
 At one time these marshes were not properly drained, and malaria was prevalent within the parish.
 So many residents got the disease that Teynham became known as an unhealthy place.

 The draining of the marshes eradicated this by 1953, which was carried out under the direction of a Commission formed for the purpose (and who had powers to levy a scot).
-The disease in the UK threatens a return to the Swale marshes, with dry habitats such as vacant pill boxes allowing over-wintering for vector species, however few carriers frequently come to the area and gradually derelict structures are being removed.
+The disease in the UK threatens a return to the Swale marshes, with dry habitats such as vacant pillboxes allowing over-wintering for vector species, however few carriers frequently come to the area and gradually derelict structures are being removed.